reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 ````
 Here, the `returnObject` denotes `List<Book>`.
 Therefore, when `size()` returns 0, we will get an error response.

+{{% info title="Customize Authorization" %}}
+- To customize the way expressions are handled, we need to expose `MethodSecurityExpressionHandler` as a bean.
+- Spring method security is built using Spring AOP.
+For more examples, refer to the [Method Security documentation](https://docs.spring.io/spring-security/reference/servlet/authorization/method-security.html).
+{{% /info %}}

-#### DB-based authentication and Authorization
+#### 8. DB-based Authentication and Authorization
-In all of our previous examples, we have configured users, password, roles via InMemoryUserDetailsManager.
+In all of our previous examples, we have configured users, password, roles using the `InMemoryUserDetailsManager`.
 Spring Security allows us to customise the authentication and authorization process.
 In this section, we will configure these details in a database and look at how the security configuration changes.